 Chris Tsujiuchi and The Chris-terical Cabaret Crew are back for their annual Christmas festivities at Buddies in Bad Times this weekend.
 They’ve brought a lot of old material with them (and the departure of mainstay Vaughn Harris is sadly felt), but they’ve also got the strongest group of instrumentalists they’ve ever had… and a gospel choir.
 There’s one show […]

 Before we announce the winners of the 2012 My Theatre Awards, we’re proud to present our annual Nominee Interview Series.
 Ellen Kestenberg was the musical director behind Encore Entertainment’s stirring ode to the two great Stephens of musical theatre: Sondheim and Schwartz.
-Representing the Best Showcase nominee Songs in the Key of Stephen, Ellen shared her thoughts on […]
+Representing the Best Showcase nominee Songs in the Key of Stephen, Ellen shared her […]